 - Click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
-Select memory media. - 3.
-Push the memory media until you hear a click to partially release it. - Grasp the media and remove it.
+Select the memory media that you want to remove. - 3.
+Push the memory media until you hear a click to partially release it. - 4.
+Grasp the media and remove it.